masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 To run the actual sentiment analysis, we can use the same dtm that we created earlier and again use the `dfm_lookup()` function.
-Note that we are add in “dict” variable that tells us which dictionary we have used and already produce a length variable (i.e., a variable that contains the length of each tweet).
+Note that we are adding a variable “dict” that tells us which dictionary we have used and already produce a length variable (i.e., a variable that contains the length of each tweet) that we will use later to compute a sentiment score.

 ``` r
 sentiment1 <- dtm %>%